jreisinger/MyUtils/README.md

 Usage
 -----

 1) The easiest way is to copy/paste the function(s) into your script.
-You might need to `use` some modules (see "Modules" section of the corresponding module in `~/bin/perl5/MyUtils/lib/<Module>.pm` if not sure which ones).

 For the following two ways you will need to install the software - see *Installation* below.